Skip to content

 Using nested Loop

 This technique is also known as time delay using a loop within a loop.
 In this, there is more than one loop.
 The outer loop sets the count to repeat the delay provided by the inner loop.
-A flowchart for time delay using a nested loop is shown in the figure below.
+A flowchart for time delay using a nested loop is shown in Figure 2.

 Time delay using nested loop